 So, what makes winter so tough?
 Here’s a word for you – Windchill.

 Combined with the actual temperature, this can make it feel like it’s in the minus twenties or thirties.
-If you are walking into the wind without some kind of protection on your face it can feel as though your skin is being flayed by the cold.
-Sometimes, on returning from a walk, I’d find that my legs were frozen, like blocks of ice, then they would become fiercely itchy, as the circulation slowly returned to normal.
-Bottles of juice, brought along for the children would freeze.
+Walking into the wind without some kind of protection on your face can feel like your skin is being flayed by the cold.
+Sometimes, on returning home, I’d find that my legs were frozen, like blocks of ice, then they would become fiercely itchy as the circulation slowly returned to normal.
+Bottles of juice, brought along for the children, froze.
 Our camera even seized up.

-But Canada is well used to and well prepared for the yearly frost-fest.
-All year round, Toronto’s city services offer help for the homeless population including drop-in centres, emergency shelters and housing help, but, during an Extreme Cold Weather Alert, attention shifts to getting people indoors.
+But Canada is used to, and well prepared for, the yearly frost-fest.
+Toronto’s city services offer year-round help for the homeless population including drop-in centres, emergency shelters and housing help, but, during an Extreme Cold Weather Alert, attention shifts to getting people indoors.
 Transportation is provided to shelters and street outreach workers try to convince people to come inside.
 An alert is called when Environment Canada:

 - predicts a temperature of -15 degrees Celsius or lower, without wind chill